Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Scrub personal data from Spokeo/PeopleSearch/Pipl.com, etc.
 * Use a password manager (and all that that entails!)
-* Don't check in to Foursquare
+* Don't check in to Foursquare/Yelp/etc publicly
 * turn off location services (GPS) on your phone when you don't need it (also saves battery!)
 * [Turn off location tagging for your smartphone camera](https://www.wired.com/2013/07/tip-smartphone-camera-gps/)
 * Audit/improve your social network privacy settings
+* turn off "auto-pay" (and use Password Manager fill-in instead)
 * …?

 # Individuals vs. Small organizations